stuckinsnow/stuckinsnow/README.md

 - 🌎 My portfolio can be found at [https://expsr.com/](https://expsr.com/).
 It is a reactjs project hosted on netlify.
 - 🔭 My latest project is a blog, it can be found at [devpad.net](https://devpad.net).
 It is a full stack nextjs app using dockerised postgresql and graphql, coded in typescript and hosted on a VPS.
-- 🎮 Retired gamer; top 5 in a few games, top 50 in kovaaks after 250 hours.

 #### Technologies